Last Updated 7.10.25. (G)

 It will be horrendously costly to repair, rebuild, relocate, or construct both current and new infrastructure, homes, and businesses for the first time.
 The Stern Review in 2006 estimated that the rising costs of escalating global warming will grow to 5% or more of the gross domestic product of all the nations on Earth.
 (Gross domestic product [GDP] is a monetary measure of the value of all goods and services produced in a given period [quarterly or yearly].)

 This means that 5% of the world’s gross domestic product will be lost to emergency recovery from global warming-related consequences.
-For an economic comparison and perspective, consider that the Great Depression of the 1930s in the United States resulted from only a 4% loss in the U.S. gross domestic product.
+For an economic comparison and perspective, consider that the Great Depression of the 1930s in the United States resulted in only a 4% loss in the U.S. gross domestic product.

 It gets FAR more costly as climate consequences accelerate over time